halftime/Data-Dumps/README.md

 ## unibet.be
 - decent odds & bet limits
 - still handing out 10€ freebets
+-   currently throwing 15€ freebets at clients for 10€ single stake at 1.5
 - different markets depending on region
 - quick withdrawals
 - 9/10 will take their money again